FreeLess-Team/ProsoTicketWebsite/README.md

 # PROSOTICKET
 A advanced ticket system for discord servers!
-Made with ❤️ [Support Server!](https://discord.gg/5tjpcTt4pE)
+Made with ❤️ (free to use) [Support Server!](https://discord.gg/5tjpcTt4pE)

 # CREDITS